 A friend of mine recommended 500px as an alternative to Flickr.
 Between Flickr, Facebook, Linked In and my inactive Twitter account, I’m maxed out on social networking, something I’ve never been all that hot on, anyway.
 But, I meandered over to 500px because the interface is supposedly beautiful, and the community gets rave reviews.
 The […]

-Boundary Bay, British Columbia Edited to add (2/17/12): Since I posted this, I’ve had discussions with a few photographers who disagree with my stance on this owl/space/ethics issue.
+Boundary Bay, British Columbia Edited to add (2/17/12): Since I posted this, I’ve had animated discussions with photographers who disagree with my stance on this owl/space/ethics issue.
 They’ve told me it’s acceptable for photographers to be out in the marshes, as long as they don’t flush the owls.
-I wanted to find out what […]
+I wanted to find out what the […]

 Edited to Add (2/12/2012): This was posted to the local birding list today, about the situation at Boundary Bay where the video below was shot: About 4:30pm a woman from [a rehabilitation society] up the road was seen walking out to the various groups and very kindly asking them to retreat back to the dike. […]